DanielTMolloy919/quiet-mode/README.md

 ## Features

-- 🎯 **Granular Control**: 26+ individual options to customize your YouTube experience
+- 🎯 **Granular Control**: 15 focused options to customize your YouTube experience
 - 🌿 **Calming Design**: Modern UI with soothing green color palette inspired by focus and tranquility
 - 🌙 **Dark Mode**: Beautiful theme switcher with optimized light and dark modes
 - ⚡ **Fast & Lightweight**: Instant hiding with static CSS rules
-- 🎬 **Advanced Controls**: Disable autoplay, hide annotations, and manage video cards
+- 🎬 **Advanced Controls**: Disable autoplay and hide distracting elements
 - 🦊 **Cross-Browser**: Works on Chrome, Firefox, and other browsers

 ## Installation